MailTape/MailTape-v1/_posts/2020-11-22-JW-Francis.md

   to meditate and let your mind wander.
 ---
 <p id="introduction">This morning, we are delighted to welcome ray of sunshine JW Francis to MailTape for a playlist of flowing instrumentals and gentle melodies to ease into your Sunday morning.
   Two weeks ago, JW Francis released his full album, [We Share a Similar Joy](https://jwfrancis.bandcamp.com/album/we-share-a-similar-joy), describing it as the introduction to himself.
-Full of unique guitar melodies, striking lyrics, and an engaging melange of sampling, the album makes a little world of JW's self reflections, a proper introduction to what walking around his brain must be like.
-This carefully curated episode gifts you a space of musical comfort to meditate and let your mind wander.
+Full of unique guitar melodies, striking lyrics, and an engaging melange of sampling, the album makes a little world of JW's self reflections.
+It is truly a proper introduction to what walking around his brain must be like.
+The following carefully curated episode gifts you a space of musical comfort to meditate and let your mind wander.
 </p>

 # JW Francis's selection